 Focus on larger events

-Rather than running lots of small fundraisers throughout the year, it may be more effective and efficient to focus on one or two larger events so you can make more of an impact.
+Rather than running lots of small fundraising events throughout the year, it may be more effective and efficient to focus on one or two larger events.
 Small events which don’t require much organization such as bake sales are great to run now and again.

 Use donated prizes